Mortgage rates are moving higher this week. For California buyers and homeowners, that leads to one question: lock now or wait?

 - Whether the quote is actually available today

-There is no alert that tells you the market bottom is in.
-Borrowers who keep waiting for one more improvement often end up locking worse.
+Waiting for the perfect rate.
+There's no alert that tells you the market bottom is in.
+Borrowers who keep waiting often end up locking worse.
+If the payment works, a good-enough rate is often the right rate.

 You Might Also Like